rohansingh2425/CODSOFT/README.md

 ## TASKS CONTENT:

 ### Task 1 - Number Game
-- Generate a random number between 1-100, ask user to guess the number, and provide feedbback.
+- Generate a random number between 1-100, ask the user to guess the number, and provide feedback.
 - Allow multiple chances and calculate the final score of the user.

 ### Task 2 - Student Grade Calculator